-Students can apply a maximum of 6 credits of language coursework (across all Thunderbird programs) toward graduation requirements.
+Students can apply a maximum of six credits of language coursework (across all Thunderbird programs) toward graduation requirements.
 Students may take more credit hours in languages, but these credits will NOT count toward any degree program requirements.
-Students should be aware that credit hours beyond those that satisfy their degree requirements may not be eligible for federal financial aid, and may also have an adverse effect on their anticipated graduation date and visa status.
-Students must consult with both their AIS advisor and their financial aid advisor before adding additional credits to their schedule.
+Students should be aware that credit hours beyond those that satisfy their degree requirements may not be eligible for Federal Financial Aid, and may also have an adverse effect on their anticipated graduation date and visa status.
+Students must consult with both their Academic Advisor and their Financial Aid Advisor before adding additional credits to their schedule.

-Waivers for languages other than English are accepted as a result of the Foreign Service Institute (FSI), Defense Language Institute (DLI), or Peace Corps ratings when taken within one year of matriculation.
+Waivers for languages other than English are accepted as a result of the Foreign Service Institute (FSI), Defense Language Institute (DLI), or Peace Corps ratings when taken within twelve months of matriculation.

 Students must complete all course work with a grade of "C-" or better to satisfy graduation requirements.
-In addition, students must achieve a cumulative GPA of at least 3.000, satisfy or waive all language requirements, successfully complete Foundations, satisfy the Thunderbird Global Experience (TGE) requirement, satisfy the Thunderbird Integrative Experience (TIE II) requirement, and complete a minimum of three professional development seminars.
+In addition, students must achieve a cumulative GPA of at least 3.000, satisfy or waive all language requirements, successfully complete Foundations, satisfy the Thunderbird Global Experience (TGE) requirement, satisfy the Thunderbird Integrative Experience (TIE II) requirement, and complete a minimum of three Professional Development Workshop.